 Our Client and her family were extremely grateful to achieve such an outstanding outcome.

 Appeal Allowed | Affray and destroy or damage property | Gosford District Court

 Our client, a 47-year-old Central Coast man, was charged with affray and destroy or damage property.
-The maximum penalties for these offences are ten years imprisonment and 5 years imprisonment respectively.
+The maximum penalties for these offences are ten years imprisonment and 5 years imprisonment, respectively.
 Our client served his Country overseas with the Australian Army.
 He was discharged from the army with PTSD.
-Solicitor Kevin Vierboom initially made a section 32 Application pursuant to the Mental Health (Forensic Provisions) Act 1990.
-The Magistrate was of the view that a section 32 was not appropriate for the offences before the court, convicted our client and ordered a Good Behaviour Bond for a term of 2 years pursuant to section 9 of the Crimes (Sentencing Procedure) Act 1999.
+Solicitor Kevin Vierboom initially made a section 32 Application under the Mental Health (Forensic Provisions) Act 1990.
+The Magistrate believed that a section 32 was not appropriate for the offences before the court, convicted our client and ordered a Good Behaviour Bond for a term of 2 years under section 9 of the Crimes (Sentencing Procedure) Act 1999.